 The 4-year sanction period was designed to link with the Olympic cycle, but in the situation we are in, with the postponement of the 2021 games, some athletes will benefit from it.

-«It is an unfortunate but very clear situation according to the legal framework, so the ban is based on time and is not linked to particular events.", He specified in declarations to the Reuters agency.
+"It is an unfortunate but very clear situation according to the legal framework, so the ban is based on time and is not linked to particular events.“, he specified in statements to the Reuters agency.

 A difficult situation to maintain the control program

-"TheThe movement restrictions that are occurring in many countries are severely disrupting testing processes around the world », he acknowledged.
+"THEThe restrictions on movement that are occurring in many countries are having a serious disruption in the testing processes around the world., he acknowledged.

 "We test for over 100 countries worldwide and there are different restrictions in each country… and those restrictions change from day to day, week to week.